 East Los Angeles College signed the Department of Education Certification and Agreement for receipt of CARES Act funding and was allocated $10,797,043 of which $5,398,522 was designated for distribution to students in direct aid.
 Direct aid is intended for students whose lives were adversely impacted by the coronavirus and must be used for expenses such as food, housing, course materials, technology, healthcare, and childcare.

 The college prioritized students with identified financial need for CARES Act funding and established the following criteria for receipt of the initial award:

 - Eligible for the California College Promise Grant (CCPG)

 - Not enrolled exclusively in online courses

-The remaining $1,849,822 CARES Act Funds will be awarded to students by completing a CARES Act Emergency Assistance Grant Application online.
-Priority will be given to students enrolled full-time (12 units or more) for the Fall 2020 Semester.
-Awards will be based on a first come, first serve basis.
-In order to qualify, students must:
+The remaining $1,849,822 CARES Act Funds was awarded to students by completing a CARES Act Emergency Assistance Grant Application online.
+Priority was given to students enrolled full-time (12 units or more) for the Fall 2020 Semester.
+Awards was based on a first come, first serve basis for students who met the following criteria:

 - Meet the California College Promise Grant eligibility requirement

 - Have completed the FAFSA Application, Dream Act or the California College Promise Grant Application

 - Not have an overpayment from any federal grant (ie. Pell Grant) or be in default on any federal student loan